 I am an ardent beard fan too.
 It defines who I am.

 It takes me a lot of dedication, hard work and a daily care routine to maintain my beard.
-And if you are looking for a guide, here’s how to nail a beard care routine.
+And if you are looking for a beginner’s guide to beard care, follow these tips.

 Cleaning your beard regularly